 New Resident Information

-In order to begin water and sanitary service, new residents must call Village Hall during regular business hours and provide the required information and identification.
-Find more information regarding payment.
+In order to begin water and sanitary service, new residents must provide the required information and identification.
+Click here for more information.

 Vehicle stickers are required for all vehicles registered or stored in the Village.
 Find more information regarding vehicle stickers.

 Alarm User Permits